All About Violets: February's Birth Flower

 Decorating With Violets

-Our favorite place to admire violets is in the comfort of our own homes or offices.
+Our favorite place to admire violets is in the comfort of our own homes or offices; sending a February birthday flower arrangement to either of these locations is sure to make the recipient smile.
 Violets have the ability to be comforting and uplifting in any environment in any season!
-Planted and potted in a ceramic pot or wooden planter, these little plants bring a real sense of style and personality into any room.
+Potted in a ceramic pot or wooden planter, these little plants bring a real sense of style and personality into any room.
 Whether planted alone or accompanied by complimenting green foliage, violets' vibrant colored petals and textures radiate positivity in any room, making them the perfect addition to any decor!
-Whether you are placing your new violet planter on your kitchen counter, on your desk in your office, or maybe on the end table in your living room, it is sure to be adored and recognized by all who see.
+Whether you are placing your new violet planter on your kitchen counter, on your desk in your office, or maybe on the end table in your living room, it is sure to be adored and recognized by all who see it.

 Previous Next